SSBCI Resources

 Approved States

-The SSBCI Capital Program Policy Guidelines (as they may be amended from time to time, the Guidelines) require certifications in various circumstances from lenders, investors, and small business borrowers and investees participating in SSBCI capital programs of participating jurisdictions.
+The SSBCI Capital Program Policy Guidelines require certifications in various circumstances from lenders, investors, and small business borrowers and investees participating in SSBCI capital programs of participating jurisdictions.
 Click here to view sample certifications.

 VC Trends, Data & Impact